UN Voluntary Fund for Victims of Torture - Decision Making

 Grants are awarded on a yearly basis, and are renewable.
-A call for proposals is issued every year in January, with a deadline of 1 April.
-Applications may be submitted in English, French, Spanish and Russian, ensuring access for small and medium organizations located in all regions.
+A call for proposals is issued every year in January, with a deadline of 1 March.
+Applications may be submitted in English, French, and Spanish, ensuring access for small and medium organizations located in various regions.

 Between April and October, the Secretariat of the Fund analyses applications submitted as well as narrative, financial and audit reports on the use of the previous grants, and organizes pre-screening visits to new applicants as well as regular monitoring visits to grantees.

 The recommendations on grants adopted by the Board in October are then to be endorsed by the Secretary-General.
 As a rule, grants are disbursed in January, for the 12 months ahead.